subnetspider/subnetspider.github.io/_posts/2025-01-06-expanding-zfs-pool-with-zpool-replace.md

            40  35156250000     1  freebsd-zfs  (16T)
   35156250040       406048        - free -  (198M)
 ```

+As we can see, there are now two partitions, `ada0p1` and `ada1p1`:
 ```shell
 admin@nas01:~ % glabel status ada0p1 ada1p1
      Name  Status  Components